-Description Lecture Lab Clinic Credit OMT 260 Issues in Operations 0 0
+Code Description Lecture Lab Clinic Credit

+OMT 260 Issues in Operations 3 0 0 3

 Management

-Prerequisites: ISC 121, ISC 210, OMT 112 and
+Prerequisites: ISC 121, ISC 210, OMT 112 and ISC 131 or

-ISC 131 or ISC 132
+ISC 132 or ISC 221

 This course presents a variety of topics that highlight contemporary problems and issues related to operations management.
 Emphasis is placed on production and operations planning, environmental health and safety, materials management, and quality systems.
 Upon completion, students should be able to demonstrate the ability to make decisions and resolve problems in an operations management environment.
 This course is a unique concentration requirement of the Operations Management concentration in the Business Administration program.